jonathantree/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-There has been a recent local congressional election in Colorado and a Colorado Board of Elections Office (CBE) employee has requested an audit be done using python as the analysis tool of choice.
+There has been a recent local congressional election in Colorado and a Colorado Board of Elections Office employee has requested an audit be done using python as the analysis tool of choice.
 The requested audit details are as follows:

 1. Calculate the total number of votes cast.
 2. Obtain a list of all of the candidates who recieved votes.